 ETF managers are tasked to keep their funds’ investment performance in line with the indexes they track.
 It is not as easy as it seems.

 There are different ways an ETF can get lost from its intended index.
-Tracking errors can cost investors to lose profit as ETFs can be hard to track.
+Tracking errors can cause investors to lose profit as ETFs can be hard to track.

 3. Complexity and Settlement Dates